rssowmiyan/rssowmiyan/README.md

 <h2 align="center">Hi, I’m @rssowmiyan, a budding software engineer with a strong foundation in computer science fundamentals.
 Aspiring to be a T shaped developer.</h1>

-- 🌱 I’m currently exploring Spring framework.
+- 🌱 I’m currently exploring JAVA and Spring.
 - 📫 Reach out to me **sowmiyan00@gmail.com**

 <h3 align="left">Connect with me:</h3>